-Roger Klein has over thirty-five years of experience providing legal services to multinational corporate and commercial real estate clients.
+Roger Klein has over forty years of experience providing legal services to multinational corporate and commercial real estate clients.
 With respect to corporate matters, Mr. Klein has served as counsel in acquisitions totaling billions of dollars, including several large defense contractors, a large luxury hotel, major sports facilities, luxury cruise ships, and numerous publications.
 He has provided FCPA and ethics counseling to both US and foreign clients and represents several US and European corporations with respect to a variety of domestic and foreign commercial matters including debt and equity financing, teaming arrangements, employment contracts, and distribution agreements.
 Mr. Klein has represented professional corporations and professional limited liability partnerships in the legal, medical, architectural and engineering professions.
 He served for over ten years as general counsel to a major U.S.-based, multinational law firm and, in that capacity, was directly involved with the organization of offices in Europe and Asia.

 As a real estate lawyer, Mr. Klein has represented both landlords and tenants in lease negotiations involving over a million square feet of office space, and counseled owners in the acquisition and mixed use development of substantial commercial properties.
 He has also acted as counsel to several commercial building owners with respect to the sale and purchase of commercial real estate; negotiating financing documents; negotiating building management, building services, construction and brokerage agreements; addressing environmental, ADA, zoning and real estate tax issues.